ubcemergingmedialab/23-3002-Tapestry/README.md

 ## Dependencies
 - Tapestry Tool 2.0 Wordpress Plugin: https://github.com/tapestry-tool/tapestry-wp\

-## Contributing (Optional)

-1. Instructions for public contributions here
-2. Create a wiki page if this is long

-## Team

 ### Faculty:
 Dr. Steven Barnes, Professor of Teaching and Director, Undergraduate Program in Neuroscience, University of British Columbia